castelojb/research_flow/README.md

 This is particularly useful for documentation and presentations, as it provides a clear overview of the experiment's structure and flow.

 As you can see, the visual representation clearly outlines the flow of data and the relationships between different components in your experiment.

+This will create an image file (`experiment_workflow.png`) that visually represents the entire experiment pipeline.

+❗ Note: The `to_image`  is a [`gloe.BaseTransformer`](https://gloe.ideos.com.br/api-reference/index.html#gloe.BaseTransformer) method, lookup their documentation for more details.

+⚠️ Atention: In order to run the `to_image` method you need to have the [`graphviz`](https://graphviz.org/download/) package installed on your system and install the [`pygraphviz`](https://pygraphviz.github.io/) Python package.

 <!-- ### 🔗 Documentation